The Basics of Intelligent Automation

 Intelligent Automation is now at the stage where engineers can control each aspect of the automation journey—discovering needs, automating processes, and optimizing operations.
 It’s now possible to automate all tedious business processes and create refined workflows by creating a digital workforce that leverages both humans and machines.

 Intelligent Automation is the powerful fusion of Artificial Intelligence (AI) and Robotic Process Automation (RPA).
 These two technologies work together to enable fast end-to-end business task automation, driving increased operational efficiency by reducing costs and delivering better customer experiences.

 There’s often confusion regarding the difference between Intelligent Automation and RPA.
 To clarify, Intelligent Automation is actually the combination of RPA and AI.

-Intelligent Automation enhances the task automation capabilities of RPA by adding the cognitive power of Machine Learning and AI.
+IA enhances the task automation capabilities of RPA by adding the cognitive power of Machine Learning (ML) and AI.
 By doing so, the IA industry has been able to massively expand the horizons of business process automation.
 Simply put, here’s how IA works: